Punktum-dk/epp-xsd-files/README.md

 <a id="45"></a>
 ### 4.5

-- EPP Service version 4.11.0
+- EPP Service version 5.1.0
-- Added extension `dkhm:contact_verification` for communication of choice of user verification (responsible, verified id/email/phone with expire date and status )
+- Added extension `dkhm:contact_verification` for communication of choice of user verification (responsible, verified id/email with expire date and status )
+- Added extension `dkhm:sole_proprietorship` for use in contact create, contact update, and contact info
+- The `withdraw` has been moved from dkhm-domain namespace to dkhm

 <a id="44"></a>
 ### 4.4